5 Yoga Poses To Help Alleviate Anxiety

 - Standing tall with your feet hips-width apart, shift your weight to your right leg.
 Bend your left knee, and place the sole of your left foot into your inner right thigh or just below the knee, with your toes pointing toward the floor.

 - Center your pelvis so that it is directly over your right foot.
 Press the sole of the left foot into your inner right thigh while resisting with your outer right thigh.

 - Place your hands into prayer with your thumbs at your heart center.
 Your gaze can be facing the ceiling or facing forward.
 Hold for 2 to 3 breaths, then repeat on the other side.

 Warrior III (Virabhadrasana III)

-If you are sufficient with standing leg balances and would like a pose that strengthens, lengthens and challenges you, Warrior III is the way to go.
-This pose enhances core strength, improves coordination, balance and posture.
+If you are sufficient with standing leg balances and would like a pose that strengthens, lengthens, and challenges you, warrior III is the way to go.
+This pose enhances core strength and improves coordination, balance, and posture.
 It also stimulates your abdominal region, which helps to improve digestion.
-Proper digestion and overall gut health is imperative in the fight against anxiety, as recent studies have discovered a link between the two.
+Proper digestion and overall gut health is imperative in the fight against anxiety, as studies have discovered a link between the two.

-Warrior III will also help to calm the mind by shifting your attention away from intrinsic thoughts and redirects your thinking back to yourself.
+Warrior III will also help to calm the mind by shifting your attention away from intrinsic thoughts and redirect your thinking back to yourself.

 When we increase and stimulate blood flow to our head, one main benefit is the detoxification of our adrenals, which is known to contribute to a decrease in depression as well.